Welcome to the Matamata-Tirau Camera Club.

-Several of our members images have been accepted into the NZ Camera book, which is published annually by the PSNZ.
-Our success continues with an image from Carl Proffit in the 2016 edition.
+Several of our members’ images have been accepted into the NZ Camera Annual book, which is published annually by the PSNZ.

-We range from the beginner to some more experienced photographers.
+Our membership ranges from the beginner to some more experienced photographers.
 We have a competition every month along with tutorials and workshops whenever possible.
-And we also try to have the occasional social day out with a shoot and a cafe stop.
+In addition, we also try to have the occasional social day out with a shoot and a cafe stop.

-Both potential new members and visitors are always most welcome to attend our meetings.
+We always welcome both potential new members and visitors to the area to attend our meetings.
 There is no charge for attendance and we always have a light supper, which allows time to socialise.

-We hold our regular meetings on the 2nd Tuesday of each month (Feb – Nov).
-The venue is the hall behind the All Saints Anglican Church, cnr Broadway and Hohaia St, Matamata 3400.
+Our regular meetings are held on the 2nd Tuesday of each month (Feb – Nov).
+The venue is the Tainui Room in the new Matamata-Piako Civic and Memorial Centre, Tainui St, Matamata 3400.